Magnetic Equivariant Graded Brauer Group: Introduction

 \section{Introduction}

 Magnetic representations of groups are complex representations where the elements of the group act either complex linearly or complex antilinearly.
-Fixing the elements of the group that act complex antilinearly, we obtain a magnetic group.
-This is done with a surjective homomorphism $\phi:G \to \mathbb{Z}/2$ which encodes whether the elements act linearly or antilinearly.
-The study of the representations of magnetic groups was carried by Wigner in his seminal book \cite{wigner}, and the classification on 3 types ($\mathbb{R}$, $\mathbb{C}$ or $\mathbb{H}$) of irreducible representations was understood through the structure of the algebra of equivariant endomorphisms of the irreducible representations.
+By fixing the elements of the group that act complex antilinearly, we obtain what is known as a magnetic group.
+This is a group $G$ together with a surjective homomorphism $\phi:G \to \mathbb{Z}/2$.
+This homomorphism aims to encode which elements of the group act complex linearly and which ones would act complex antilinearly; for the first set we take the elements of the subgroup $\phi^{-1}(0)$, while for the second set we take its complement $\phi^{-1}(1)$.
+The study of the representations of magnetic groups was done by Wigner in his seminal book \cite{wigner}, and its classification on the three types ($\mathbb{R}$, $\mathbb{C}$ or $\mathbb{H}$) of irreducible representations was understood through the structure of the algebra of equivariant endomorphisms of the irreducible representations.

-The classification of magnetic equivariant $\mathbb{Z}/2$-graded representations was done by Dyson \cite{Dyson_Threefold} and a ten-fold classification was thus obtained.
+The generalization of this classification to magnetic equivariant $\mathbb{Z}/2$-graded representations was done in the 60's by Dyson \cite{Dyson_Threefold} and a ten-fold classification was thus obtained.
 Around the same time, the generalization of the Brauer group of Morita equivalence classes of central simple algebras over a fixed field to the case of central simple graded algebras was carried out by Wall \cite{Wall_Graded_Brauer_groups}, and the graded Brauer group of a field was born.
 The graded Brauer group of the reals was shown to be a cyclic group of order eight, and the one of the complex numbers of order two.

 It was clear at the time that the Wedderburn-Artin theorem, on its graded version \cite[Thm.
 6.2.5]{Varadarajan_Supersymmetry}, was the key ingredient to relate both approaches.
-The equivariant endomorphisms of an irreducible magnetic graded representation has the structure of a graded division algebra \cite{Dyson_Threefold}, while central simple graded algebras are isomorphic to graded matrix algebras over graded division algebras by the Wedderburn-Artin theorem.
+On the one hand, the algebra of equivariant endomorphisms of an irreducible magnetic graded representation has the structure of a graded division algebra \cite{Dyson_Threefold}, while on the other, by the Wedderburn-Artin theorem, central simple graded algebras are isomorphic to graded matrix algebras over graded division algebras \cite{FreedMoore_Twisted_equivariant_matter}.

-On the other hand, the endomorphism algebra of a graded magnetic representation is a magnetic equivariant central simple graded algebra, and as such, it defines an element in the associated graded Brauer group.
-This Brauer group, which we coined {\it{magnetic equivariant graded graded Brauer group}}, is the main study topic in this work.
+In this work we introduce the appropriate definition of graded central simple algebras in the magnetic equivariant setup, we generalize the notion of similarity in this context, and we introduce their similarity classes with the name of {\it magnetic equivariant graded Brauer group}.